SenacPI2025/Nerdhub/RAILWAY_SETUP.md

 1. **Database Connection Error**: Check that DATABASE_URL is correctly set in environment variables
 2. **Static Files Not Loading**: Ensure Whitenoise is configured and collectstatic was run
 3. **Missing Dependencies**: Verify all packages in requirements.txt are installed
+4. **Debug Mode Still Enabled**: Make sure DEBUG=false is set in environment variables
+5. **404 Pages Not Showing**: Ensure DEBUG=false and that you've created the categories with initialize_railway_db.py

 ### Checking Logs